KovalIllia/autotests-api/README.md

 # autotests-api
-another test project for education
+another test project for education and practice